mscottsewell/FREEDomCalculators/DEPLOYMENT.md

-# Deployment Guide - Financial FREEDom Calculators
+# GitHub Pages Deployment Guide
+## Financial FREEDom Calculators - Spark Project

-This comprehensive guide will walk you through deploying the Financial FREEDom Calculators to GitHub Pages, making it accessible to students and educators worldwide.
+This comprehensive guide will walk you through deploying the Financial FREEDom Calculators (a GitHub Spark project) to GitHub Pages, making it accessible to students and educators worldwide.

 ## 📋 Prerequisites